microcks/microcks.io/content/documentation/tutorials/first-graphql-mock.md

 }
 ```

-From now, you can save this as a file on your disk, then go to the **Importers** page in the left navigation menu and choose to **Upload** this file.
-The file should import correctly and you should receive a toast notifiation on the upper right corner.
-Then, while browsing **APIs | Services**, you should get acess to the following details in Microcks:
+From now on, you can save this as a file on your disk, then go to the **Importers** page in the left navigation menu and choose to **Upload** this file.
+The file should import correctly, and you should receive a toast notification in the upper right corner.
+Then, while browsing **APIs | Services**, you should get access to the following details in Microcks:

 {{< image src="images/documentation/first-graphql-initial-import.png" alt="image" zoomable="true" >}}